 Endometriosis for Parents: Progestin-Only Hormonal Therapy

-Are there any reasons why my daughter might not be able to take progestin–only hormone therapy?
+Are there any reasons why my child might not be able to take progestin–only hormone therapy?

 There are certain circumstances when progestin–only hormone therapy may not be prescribed.
-The GYN team should be informed if your daughter is currently being treated (or has been treated in the past) for any other medical condition(s) in addition to endometriosis, including epilepsy (seizures), migraines, asthma, heart or kidney problems.
-Progestin–only hormone therapy is never prescribed while a woman is pregnant, or if she has cancer, unexplained vaginal bleeding or severe liver disease.
-You should also tell the team if your daughter has diabetes, high blood pressure, high cholesterol or if she has been diagnosed with depression in the past.
+The GYN team should be informed if your child is currently being treated (or has been treated in the past) for any other medical condition(s) in addition to endometriosis, including epilepsy (seizures), migraines, asthma, heart or kidney problems.
+Progestin–only hormone therapy is never prescribed while a person is pregnant, or if they have cancer, unexplained vaginal bleeding or severe liver disease.
+You should also tell the team if your child has diabetes, high blood pressure, high cholesterol or if they have been diagnosed with depression in the past.

 Are there any side effects we should be aware of?

-Most teens and young women have little or no side effects while taking progestin–only medication.
+Most teens have little or no side effects while taking progestin–only medication.
 Possible side effects can include breakthrough bleeding or spotting, changes in weight, acne, breast enlargement, feeling bloated, headache/migraines, nausea or vomiting.
 There is a possibility of bone density loss (thinning of the bones) with Depo–Provera®.
 Hormone medications can affect people differently.
-Some teens/women will have irregular bleeding while taking progestin–only hormone therapy, especially during the first 6 months of treatment.
+Some teens will have irregular bleeding while taking progestin–only hormone therapy, especially during the first 6 months of treatment.
 Breakthrough bleeding is less common with long–term use.

 How is norethindrone acetate taken?

 Norethindrome acetate is a pill that comes in a bottle (not pill pack) and is taken orally.
-If your daughter is prescribed this medication, she will start out on a low dose and may gradually increase the amount until she has no bleeding or pain.
+If your child is prescribed this medication, they will start out on a low dose and may gradually increase the amount until they have no bleeding or pain.
 (The prescribed dose can vary from 5–10 milligrams/day.)

 How is Nor–QD® or Camilla® taken?